NateBoyle/ScratchNet/README.md

 ---

-## Data Source and Transformation

-The data was synthetic PII data which you can download in Excel form from [Mendeley Data](https://data.mendeley.com/datasets/tzrjx692jy/1).
-Once the data was downloaded I used Excel formulas and the PII feature columns to mask the PII in the document text column for roughly 3/4 of the rows for each set.

----

 ## Project Overview

 - **Task**: Binary classification — Detect if masked text contains PII (1 = has PII, 0 = no PII)
+- **Data**: Mendeley Data Synthetic PII document text data
 - **Input**: Pre-trained GloVe word embeddings (300 dimensions)
 - **Model**: Custom `ScratchNet` (MLP) implemented from scratch
 - **Key Techniques**: He initialization, ReLU activation, Dropout, Weighted BCE loss, L2 regularization

 **Final Test Accuracy**: 93.3%

+---

+## Data Source and Transformation

+The data was synthetic PII data which you can download in Excel form from [Mendeley Data](https://data.mendeley.com/datasets/tzrjx692jy/1).
+Once the data was downloaded I used Excel formulas and the PII feature columns to mask the PII in the document text column for roughly 3/4 of the rows for each set.

 ---

 ## Why GloVe Embeddings?